ibexa/documentation-developer/docs/ibexa_products/headless.md

 #### Content access

-There is many paths to access the content in many shapes:
+There are many paths to access the content in many shapes:

 - The REST API and GraphQL API support access to, and edition of the content.
 - [[= product_name_headless =]] offers a complete PHP API to extend the ways to access content.